midorineko/reoccurance/README.md

 ----
 ## Improvements
 1. Better handle the holidays all together

--start by hitting an api that return holiday dates
+2. Hit an api that return holiday dates

--handle holidays on mondays and fridays better
+3. Handle holidays on mondays and fridays better

--handle holidays that are multiple days long
+4. Handle holidays that are multiple days long

--only loop through holidays once and handle weekends at the same time
+5. only loop through holidays once and handle weekends at the same time

-2. Add a feature test around the creation of an event
+6. Add a feature test around the creation of an event

--add tests that aren't just content based
+7. add tests that aren't just content based

-3. User a better naming convention
+8. User a better naming convention
-4. Style
+9. Style